 TCVGH has made leading achievements within the Taiwan medical society in the fields of heart and liver transplantation, endoscopic surgery, and surgical navigation and monitoring systems.
-Its catheter ablation for cardiac arrhythmia and children’s interventional cardiac catheterization treatments have established many ground-breaking procedures now being put in place in both Asia as well as the rest of the world.
+Its catheter ablation for cardiac arrhythmia and children’s interventional cardiac catheterization treatments have established many ground-breaking procedures now being put in place in Asia.
 TCVGH initiated the routine clinical use of the Da Vinci robotic arm in Taiwan.
 Currently, the three departments of Urology, Colorectal Surgery and Head and Neck Surgery at TCVGH have achieved the Center of Excellence for the Observation and Emulation of Da Vinci Robotic Arm Surgery.
 TCVGH has received an awarded from the Asia Pacific League of Associations for Rheumatology as being a Center of Excellence, and has also been recognized as an International Diabetes Federation Centre of Excellence in Diabetes Care.

 TCVGH has received the Accreditation of Teaching Hospitals for Physicians and Medical Personnel and continuously trains more than 2,000 professionals annually.
 The facility also became the teaching hospital for the Post-Baccalaureate Medical School, National Chung Hsing University in the year 2022.
 In the realm of research, TCVGH has cooperated with National Chung Hsing University, National Yang Ming Chiao Tung University, Academia Sinica, National Applied Research Laboratories, National Health Research Institutes and several major research institutions and universities, allowing us to continually conduct clinical trials and actively promote Industry-Government-Academy cooperation.
 TCVGH has received the Executive Yuan's "Government Service Award" in the years 2010, 2016, 2019 and 2022, and will continue to be enthusiastically committed to improving our quality of service.